waelitani/qml-lbm-collision/README.md

 # Towards Quantum Machine Learning of Collision Operators

 This code is to accompany the final chapter of my thesis.
 It facilitates the construction and training of quantum neural networks to act as lattice Boltzmann collision operators using the [`PennyLane v0.37`](https://github.com/PennyLaneAI/pennylane) and [`PyTorch 2.4`](https://github.com/pytorch/pytorch) libraries.
+The code has been tested for compatiblity up to PennyLane v0.40 and PyTorch 2.5.1.

 If you find this code useful, please cite: